cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Case Switching

-Case Switching is a [dynamic optimization](#dynamic-optimizations) and is only applied when it is compatible with the optimization goal.
-Case Switching optimization is, at this moment, unique in its ability to generate optimizations applicable to all three optimization goals.
+Case Switching is a [dynamic optimization](#static-and-dynamic-optimizations) and is only applied when it is compatible with the optimization goal.

 Case expressions are normally compiled to a sequence of conditional jumps: for each `when` branch the entry condition(s) of that clause is evaluated; when it is `false`, the control is transferred to the next `when` branch, and eventually to the `else` branch or end of the expression.
 This means the case expression evaluates—on average—half of all existing conditions, assuming even distribution of the case expression input values.
 (If some input values of the case expressions are more frequent, it is possible to achieve better average execution times by placing those values first.)